kiriloman/REST-API-Testing/README.md

 # REST-API-Testing

-Simple automated test suite for rest-api testing with endpoint configuration in *fakeAPI* folder.
+Simple automated test suite for rest-api testing using cucumber, faker, rspec and **HTTParty** with endpoint configuration in *fakeAPI* folder.

 ## Prerequisites